jah0147/Turdle/README.md

 -
 - Install python 3.9+ (https://www.python.org/downloads/)
 - When installing python, please check 'Include Python in PATH' (This will allow you to use pip command in terminal).

-- Open a Terminal (Windows PowerShell is fine) and type:
+In Terminal
 -
+(Windows PowerShell is fine)

+- Type one at a time and press Enter

-- pip install numpy
+pip install numpy

-- pip install pygame
+pip install pygame

+(These packages are needed as I used the numpy and pygame libraries in the code.)

+Play Game
 -
-(This package is needed, as I used the numpy library in the code.)

 - Unzip all files into a folder named Turdle.
 - In the Folder where you extracted the files, double click the run.bat file to run the game.

 Enjoy the Game!